Heights of butterfly trees

 The main set of block BST generating permutations of length $N = 2^n$ we will consider are initialized by $S_2$ and then formed either by using iterated wreath products or Kronecker products.
 This is the smallest set of (non-trivial) permutations generated using only wreath or Kronecker products.
-These align then exactly with the nonsimple and simple butterfly permutation groups, $\B_n, \B_{n,s} \subset S_{N}$ (see \Cref{sec: simple,sec: nonsimple}).
+These align exactly with the nonsimple and simple butterfly permutation groups, $\B_n, \B_{n,s} \subset S_{N}$ (see \Cref{sec: simple,sec: nonsimple}).

-For the remainder of the current section, we will partially address the first set of questions. \Cref{thm:1wr} fully answers the questions regarding the asymptotic behavior of $h_{m,n}$ when $m$ is fixed and $n$ grows, so we will next consider the case when $n$ is fixed and $m$ grows.
-Again, this generalizes \Cref{thm:1wr} in the uniform setting, as this can now be subsumed as the case when $n = 1$.
-For the general case, we will first establish a lower boundary:
+For the remainder of the current section, we will partially address the first set of questions. \Cref{thm:1wr} fully answers the questions regarding the asymptotic behavior of $h_{n,m}$ when $m$ is fixed and $n$ grows, so we will next consider the case when $n$ is fixed and $m$ grows.
+Again, this generalizes \Cref{thm:devroye} in the uniform setting, as this can now be subsumed as the case when $n = 1$.
+For the general case, we will first establish a lower bound: